As I walked

 substance of the books I would be buying in Dublin bookshops in years to come,

-would meet the young James Mason playing Brutus at the Gate in a book called
+young James Mason playing Brutus at the Gate in a book called "The Fretful

 SOMETIMES I sit at a top-floor window